cjacker/opensource-toolchain-gd32vf103/README.md

 riscv-openocd -f tigard-jtag.cfg -f gd32vf103.cfg -c "init; reset run; exit"
 ```

-you can combine various OpenOCD commands at the same time, for example, programming and run.
+you can combine various OpenOCD commands together, for example, programming and run.
 ```
 riscv-openocd -f tigard-jtag.cfg -f gd32vf103.cfg -c "program main.bin 0x08000000 verify reset exit" -c "init; reset run; exit"
 ```

 ## 4.2 dfu-util for programming (no debugging support)
-The GD32VF103 contains a DFU compatible bootloader which allows to program the firmware of your longan-nano without additional hardware like a JTAG adapter; instead just using an ordenary USB-C cable.
+The GD32VF103 contains a DFU compatible bootloader which allows to program the firmware of your longan-nano just using an ordinary USB-C cable without additional hardware like a JTAG adapter.
 You can use 'dfu-util' to flash the firmware.

-Unfortunately, some versions of this chip shipped with a buggy bootloader and it won't report the correct parameters to flash it sucessfully.
-As of May 2020, the most recent version of dfu-util from the git repository contains a workaround.
-Make sure you use an up-to-date version.
-See this issue for details.

 **Keep the BOOT0 button pressed while power-up or while pressing and releaseing the reset button will enter DFU mode**